otrv4/otrv4/architecture-decisions/001-security-level.md

 But to make manual fingerprint comparison easier, OTRv4 will allow 2 different sizes of the fingerprint for implementers to choose from:

-* Truncate the output of the hash to 56 bytes (224-bit security level)
+* Truncate the output of the hash to the first 56 bytes (224-bit security level)
-* Truncate the output of the hash to 32 bytes (128-bit security level)
+* Truncate the output of the hash to the first 32 bytes (128-bit security level)

 ### Consequences